starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 operations discussed in the ``dict`` module.
-Note that in order to enforce the consistency of subsequent dictionary accesses with the default values, one must eventually call ``default_dict_finalize()`` (which in turn calls ``dict_squash()``, as discussed in that section).
-Otherwise, this is only enforced at the hints level which can be changed by a malicious prover.
+Note that in order to enforce the consistency of subsequent dictionary accesses with the default values, one must eventually call ``default_dict_finalize()`` (which in turn calls ``dict_squash()``, as discussed in the corresponding section).
+Otherwise, this is only enforced by hints which can be bypassed by a malicious prover.

 ..
 TODO (perama, 29/08/21): Add links when available (dict module, DictAccess dict_squash).

-The function requires the explicit argument:
+The function expects the explicit argument:

 -   ``default_value``, the default value.